django-cms/django-cms/docs/how_to/toolbar.rst

     It's recommended to namespace your ``key`` with the application name.
 Otherwise, another application could unexpectedly interfere with your menu.

-Once you have your menu, you can items to it in much the same way that you add them to the toolbar.
+Once you have your menu, you can add items to it in much the same way that you add them to the toolbar.
 For example:

 ..  code-block:: python
     :emphasize-lines: 4-7